 In addition, under the policy, upon his or her election to the board of directors, each non-employee director will receive an initial, one-time stock option grant to purchase 19,200 shares of our common stock, which will vest in equal monthly installments over three years, subject to continued service as a member of the board of directors, or the Initial Award.
 In addition, each continuing non-employee member of the board will receive, at the time of the Company's annual meeting, an annual equity grant of options to purchase 9,600 shares of our common stock (or, for the Non-Executive Chairman of our Board, 19,200 shares of our common stock), which will vest in full upon the earlier of the first anniversary of the date of grant or the date of the next annual meeting of the Company's stockholders, subject to continued service as a member of the board of directors through such date.
 Each of the foregoing grants will vest in full upon the death or disability of the applicable director or upon a change in control of the Company.
-In addition, any stock options awarded to non-employee directors pursuant to the non-employee director's service on the board of directors' service on the board of directors or the original expiration date of the option.
+In addition, any stock options awarded to non-employee directors pursuant to the non-employee director compensation policy will be exercisable until the earlier of one year following the termination of the director's service on the board of directors or the original expiration date of the option.